Ann Shola Orloff: Other publications

 Orloff's publications have shown a repeated pattern of supporting or advocating for social change in regards to woman, gender, and social inequalities.
-In 2006 Orloff wrote an article called "From Maternalism to 'Employment for all': State Policies to Promote Women's Employment Across the Affluent Democracies," which states that the increase in pay for single mothers does not due anything to change societal pressure.
+In 2006 Orloff wrote an article called "From Maternalism to 'Employment for all': State Policies to Promote Women's Employment Across the Affluent Democracies," which states that the increase in pay for single mothers does not do anything to change societal pressure.
 She argues that while the increase in pay helps, there is no benefit to the work-life balance.
 Some Sociologist disagree with Orloff and argue that the issue with woman working has more effect on depopulation.
+Orloff, in her 2009 publication, also argues that there needs to be policies in workforces that allow employment and caregiving—at the same time.